 We have described the wave behavior in the previous paragraph using Elliott Wave theory and observed how market participants initiate various stages of the wave patterns.
 But how do you interpret those waves and how do you identify when it is the right time to enter or exit the market?
 The key idea in Elliott Wave trading strategy is to understand the psychology behind the market and quickly recognize the optimistic and pessimistic swings.
 In other words, we need to know when the markets are becoming bullish and when they will be bearish.
 The market in a bullish state consists of investors with a strong appetite for placing more trades and going long.
 But this state slowly fades away as the sellers’ remorse sets in and investors begin to release some of their holdings.
 It is the correction phase of the market.

 Before you start following the EW theory in an actual market, you need to know where you start counting the waves.
 It is not always easy to identify the wave type at any given moment.
 Hence, we recommend that you count at an extreme swing high or low.
 It means that you are identifying the movement of the price in the opposite direction.
 For example, if you start counting at the high you’re observing the downside trend and vice versa if you count from low.
 Of course, it is the simplified application of the theory which will not be very useful for advanced traders.
 If you want to analyze the market wave pattern in-depth it is better to start counting the waves from the weekly or monthly charts.
 The EW principles state that a trader should count from the end of the previous impulse wave.
+One way to avoid common Wave counting mistakes is to find a Wave Trading methodology you can feel comfortable relying on.
+Our award-winning simplified wave trading system might a good place to start (a sponsored version is currently available for free🔥).

 We have mentioned previously that not many traders rely on the Elliott Wave method as a stand-alone strategy to trade Forex anymore.
 Instead, they combine various tools and technical indicators to achieve efficient trading.
 The most frequent strategy that EW Forex traders take is supporting their EW analysis with the following three technical tools: